drasticactions/Drastic.AudioRecorder/README.md

 # Drastic.AudioRecorder

-Drastic.AudioRecorder is a fork of Plugin.AudioRecorder, for .NET Platforms.
+Drastic.AudioRecorder is a fork of [Plugin.AudioRecorder](https://github.com/NateRickard/Plugin.AudioRecorder), for .NET Platforms.
+It has the same API as Plugin.AudioRecorder, apart from the namespace.

 Features: